axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

 <h1 class='_section'>THEMES</h1>

 <h1>Rules, Laws, and Force</h1>
- <p>Rules, followed by convention, eventually turn into <span class='_paradigm'>Fiat</span> laws which you are <em>forced</em> to follow,</p>
+ <p>Imagine a world where rules, initially upheld through conventions, eventually morph into cold, heartless <span class='_paradigm'>Fiat</span> laws that leave us no choice but to comply. <span class='_paradigm'>Fiat</span> is a relentless force, bearing down on us with an iron grip.</p>
+ <p>Picture this,</p>
   <ul>
    <li>You  get a ticket.
 A very minor form of force.
 You have to give up money (<eg>i.e.</eg>, coined force) to be spared the pain that would follow if you don&rsquo;t.</li>
    <li>If you feel that is an injustice, you let it go to court (<eg>i.e.</eg>, another type of force).</li>
+   <li>Victory brings celebration, the force is with you.</li>
-   <li>If they rule in your behalf, you celebrate because you won, the force is with you.
-If they don&rsquo;t, you are angry and you have to pay the ticket.
+   <li>If you are defeated, you are angry, but you have to pay the ticket.
 Still minor force.</li>
-   <li>On the other hand, if you happen to be from the edge, it may get ugly and you may end up in prison.<a href='#en02'><sup id='bm02'>&hairsp;&nabla;&hairsp;</sup></a> No longer a minor force.</li>
+   <li>On the other hand, if you happen to be from the <em>edge,</em> any sort of protest or disobedience may send you to prison.<a href='#en02'><sup id='bm02'>&hairsp;&nabla;&hairsp;</sup></a> This is not longer a minor force.</li>
-   <li>In prison you end, say, in a fight and you are maimed or killed or vice versa.
+   <li>Behind those cold, unforgiving walls a fight may break out and blood is spilled and lives are maimed or lost.
 Either way, it is definitely a <em>force majeure</em>.</li>
   </ul>
  <p>Force is ever present in out <span class='_paradigm'>Fiat</span> system.
-It goes from a frown to the electric chair.
-Withholding a prize because you did not say or did what was expected of you is a form of force.
+It goes from a frown a mere frown to the ghastly spector of the electric chair.</p>
+ <p>Withholding a rewrd because you did not say or did what was expected of you is a form of force.
 Getting passed over for a raise or promotion is a form of force.
 Firing you or laying you off is a form of force.
 Raising you rent so your only option is to leave is a form of force.
 We are surrounded by a system that runs on theats to actual pain (<eg>i.e.</eg>, force).</p>
- <p>Motivation is another form of force. <span class='_quotespan'>Do this and you&rsquo;ll get the reward.</span> We often don&rsquo;t realize that is coming from somebody else and we call it motivation.
+ <p>Motivation is another form of force. <span class='_quotespan'>Do this and you&rsquo;ll get the reward.</span>  We often fail to see it for what it truly is—an external force, driving us toward someone else's desires.
 But you are being &ldquo;motivated&rdquo; to do what somebody else wants, regardless of you may want to do.
 That is force.</p>
- <p>---</p>
- <p>In an alternative to the <span class='_paradigm'>Fiat</span> system there is no do-it-or-else force.
-This goes againt the myth that without <span class='_paradigm'>Fiat</span> force we would never do anything of significance, we would never do anything bigger than ourselves.</p>
+ <p>In the <span class='_paradigm'>Fiat</span>-base alternative to the <span class='_paradigm'>Fiat</span> system there is no do-it-or-else force.
+The <span class='_paradigm'>Fiat</span> myth is that without force we would never do anything of significance, we would never do anything bigger than ourselves.
+They try to shatter our belief in our own capabilities, in our power of our collective potential.</p>
- <p>But considere that humanity managed to survive as a species.
-We invented agriculture.
-Agriculture spread to all corners of the earth.
-We managed to do all that and more without anybody telling us how to do it.<p>
+ <p>But I ask you to consider this: humanity has survived and thrived as a species.
+We birthed agriculture, spreading its roots across every corner of the planet.
+We managed to do all that and more without anybody dictating our path, without anyone wielding force to mold us.<p>
- <p>Then came the people who took things by force, because they had nothing to trade but force.
+ <p>Then came the people who took things by force, because they had nothing to trade.
 And then came money, coinage which allowed them to trade the wealth that they extracted from you by force.
 And slowly by surely the <span class='_paradigm'>Fiat</span> system took shape around us.</p>
- <p>Then came the stories that supported it,</p>
+ <p>Alongside, there came the stories that supported the <span class='_paradigm'>Fiat</span> system as it evolved,</p>
   <ul>
    <li>An all powerful supernatural being at the top</li>
    <li>Paradise</li>
    <li>Eve as the bad apple</li>
-   <li>Homosexuality and shellfish as abominations.</li>
+   <li>Homosexuality and shellfish as abominations, pushed to the edge.</li>
    <li><span class='_quotespan'>Slaves, obey your earthly masters with respect and fear, and with sincerity of heart, just as you would obey Christ.</span><a href='#en03'><sup id='bm03'>&hairsp;&nabla;&hairsp;</sup></a></li>
   </ul>
  <p>Most insidious of all, we learn to expect that the fruit of our work should go to someone else,</p>